Omm28/OmniQuery/README.md

 Running a local LLM and NLP anonymization requires specific hardware capabilities:

 - **RAM**: Minimum 16GB (32GB recommended for seamless multitasking).
 - **GPU (Optional but highly recommended)**: Running `llama3:8b` via Ollama is significantly faster on a dedicated GPU (e.g., NVIDIA RTX 3060/4060 with 8GB+ VRAM or Apple Silicon M-series).
 It can run on CPU, but generation will be slow.
+Older generation GPUs will work too, but will be slower
 - **Disk Space**: ~6-8GB for the NLP models and local LLM runtime.

 ---